- Crop Production: cover crops

 We want to address this issue directly.
 We want to change the narrative of women landowners being invisible to active change agents who understand the sustainable agricultural practices needed on their land, and we want this new narrative to be led by women.

-This project, led by a group of women farmland owners, will put women front and center in discussing land management.
-This will include media, speaking at various agricultural events, and women-focused events on land management.
-As a result, more women across the region will engage with their land, ensuring more land stays in agriculture, there is more conservation, and agriculture diversifies.
+This project, led by a group of women farmland owners, put women front and center in discussing land management.
+This project included media, speaking at various agricultural events, and women-focused events on land management.
+As a result, more women across the region engaged with their land stewardship, ensuring more land stays in agriculture, there is more conservation, and agriculture diversifies.

-A team of Sustainability Ambassadors will determine their training needs for speaking to agricultural audiences and speaking to the media, and create a curriculum for women to tell their stories of implementing sustainable practices for the land they manage.
-Six Ambassadors will test this curriculum.
+A team of Sustainability Ambassadors determined their training needs for speaking to agricultural audiences and speaking to the media, and created a curriculum for women to tell their stories of implementing sustainable practices for the land they manage.
+Six Ambassadors tested this curriculum.

-Ambassadors will host women-focused meetings on land management.
-Attendees will increase their knowledge about sustainable practices.
+Ambassadors hosted women-focused meetings on land management.
+Attendees and Ambassadors increased their knowledge about sustainable practices.

 WFAN will promote this pilot model to other states in the NC SARE Region, making the pilot curricula available as open-source material, while continuing to expand and enhance the project after pilot completion.